Due to the increase in high bandwidth applications, some experts are warning the Internet might soon collapse under the demand.

 Recently, Cisco Systems, based in San Jose California, and one of the biggest suppliers of Internet backbone equipment, ran some numbers and discovered that,Internet traffic is likely to increase substantially over the next few years.
 According to GIGAOM, Internet traffic is likely to increase due to such bandwidth hogs as Netflix, Youtube, Hulu, etc. to the point that such services may have to be limited unless new ways can be found to deliver large amounts of data in more efficient ways.

 One of those ways might be to shift the way Internet service is billed.
 As it stands now, customers pay a monthly fee and are then free to download or upload as much stuff as they like; Mung Chiang, associate professor of electrical engineering at Princeton as reported in PhysOrg, suggests that we’re going to have to accept new pricing structures if we are to get through these next few years without experiencing degradation of Internet throughput.
 He points out that because people tend to watch movies when they’re awake for example, usage during certain hours in different countries varies.
+Hence, it is vital when you are playing แทงบอลออนไลน์ online, you need to do it on safe and secured websites.

 Chiang, has been working with many of the leading Internet service providers such as AT&T, Google, Hewlett-Packard, Intel, Microsoft, Qualcomm, SES and Telcordia to figure out a way to manage the Internet as demand increases, and says that some sort of change is inevitable.